artyfoxx/artyfox-plugin/README.md

 * `clip1`: Restored clip.
 Must be GRAY.
 32-bit float sample type only.
 The width, height and number of frames must match the original clip.

 ## Linearize
-`artyfox.Linearize(clip clip[, float gamma=2.4 or ≈2.2, int[] planes=[0, 1, 2]])`
+`artyfox.Linearize(clip clip[, str gamma='srgb' or 'smpte170m', int[] planes=[0, 1, 2]])`

 Inverse gamma correction (linearization) of the color space.
 * `clip`: Source clip to linearize.
 Must be RGB, YUV or GRAY.
 32-bit float sample type only.
 The range must be converted to full.
-* `gamma`: Inverse gamma correction value.
-The default values ​​are 2.4 for RGB and ≈2.2 (1 / 0.45) for YUV and GRAY.
+* `gamma`: The inverse and forward gamma correction value.
+Correction is performed before and after resizing, in order to produce the resize itself in a linear color space.
+The default values ​​are `'srgb'` for RGB and `'smpte170m'` for YUV and GRAY.
 Two different formulas are used for RGB and YUV/GRAY.
-The formula for YUV/GRAY is suitable for SMPTE 170M, BT.601, BT.709, BT.2020 and is not suitable for SMPTE 240M, DCI-P3.
-The allowed range of values ​​is from 0.1 to 5.0
+The formula for YUV/GRAY is suitable for SMPTE 170M, BT.601, BT.709, BT.2020.
+Other supported values ​​are: `'adobe'` (Adobe RGB), `'dcip3'` (DCI-P3) and `'smpte240m'` (SMPTE 240M).
 * `planes`: List of planes to linearize.
 Default is all.

 ## GammaCorr
-`artyfox.GammaCorr(clip clip[, float gamma=2.4 or ≈2.2, int[] planes=[0, 1, 2]])`
+`artyfox.GammaCorr(clip clip[, str gamma='srgb' or 'smpte170m', int[] planes=[0, 1, 2]])`

 Gamma correction of color space.
 * `clip`: Source clip for gamma correction.
 Must be RGB, YUV or GRAY.
 32-bit float sample type only.
 The range must be converted to full.
-* `gamma`: Gamma correction value.
-The default values ​​are 2.4 for RGB and ≈2.2 (1 / 0.45) for YUV and GRAY.
+* `gamma`: The inverse and forward gamma correction value.
+Correction is performed before and after resizing, in order to produce the resize itself in a linear color space.
+The default values ​​are `'srgb'` for RGB and `'smpte170m'` for YUV and GRAY.
 Two different formulas are used for RGB and YUV/GRAY.
-The formula for YUV/GRAY is suitable for SMPTE 170M, BT.601, BT.709, BT.2020 and is not suitable for SMPTE 240M, DCI-P3.
-The allowed range of values ​​is from 0.1 to 5.0
+The formula for YUV/GRAY is suitable for SMPTE 170M, BT.601, BT.709, BT.2020.
+Other supported values ​​are: `'adobe'` (Adobe RGB), `'dcip3'` (DCI-P3) and `'smpte240m'` (SMPTE 240M).
 * `planes`: List of planes to be gamma corrected.
 Default is all.

 ## BitDepth